RedHat-Middleware-Workshops/dayinthelife-integration/docs/Installation.md

 bash
 ssh -i ~/.ssh/<your_opentlc_private_key> <your_opentlc_id>@bastion.GUID.open.redhat.com
 ```
+*Alternatively, you can also ssh into the bastion using ID `ec2-user`

 *Remember to update the GUID with your cluster environment variable (documented in the RHPDS environment system generated email) and the path to your private key.*
 * Refer to the [OPENTLC Account Management webpage](https://www.opentlc.com/account/) for instructions on creating your OPENTLC ID, private and public keys